silaspe/maths/docs/brainstorm.md

 $$ \text{I'm sorry that this got shoved in your face.
 Just scroll up.} $$

 #### hyperbolic arcs

 <iframe src="https://www.geogebra.org/calculator/ysw94mwz?embed" width="800" height="600" allowfullscreen style="border: 1px solid #e4e4e4;border-radius: 4px;" frameborder="0"></iframe>

 This used to be a page on the website until I deleted it.
-The page the page still exists and you can find it by replacing the `aa` in the URL link above with `hyperbolic`, I think you can see why I deleted it.
+The page the page still exists and you can find it by replacing the `brainstorm` in the URL link above with `hyperbolic`, I think you can see why I deleted it.

 #### line through two points?